 - 1 tube crescent rolls

-- 4 tablespoons butter, (1 tablespoon melted, 3 tablespoons softened)
+- 4 tbsp butter, (1 tablespoon melted, 3 tablespoons softened)

 - 1 granny smith apple, peeled and diced